 Send a basic message with a static body or predefined template.

-Send a message enriched with contact attributes or custom variables.
+Send a message enriched with contact attributes or with custom variables.

 Get your API key or configure OAuth 2.0.
 See the Authentication guide for details.